Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "Ericson!"

 Things were going monochrome, around the edges of his vision.
-Their clothes, the blood, the lights and panels on the airlock’s walls...the color was bleaching out of it all.
+Their clothes, the blood, the lights and panels on the airlock’s walls... the color was bleaching out of it all.
 The pain was fading too.

 "...Where’s Clara?" he asked.
-There wasn’t anything he could do about the fact that he was dying, he knew...but he had to know that his daughter was safe, before he went.
+There wasn’t anything he could do about the fact that he was dying, he knew... but he had to know that his daughter was safe, before he went.

 Barnes took his hand.
 "She’s with the crew.
 At a barbecue.
-Her day off....God, Mike, I - "
+Her day off...
+God, Mike, I - "

 "...That’s okay then…"